PrincipleStudios/scalable-git-branching-tools/docs/new.md

 _Aliases: -u, -upstream, -upstreams_

 A comma-delimited list of branches (without the remote, if applicable).
-If not specified, assumes the default service line (see [tool-config](./tool-config.md).)
+If not specified, assumes the default service line (see [tool-config][tool-config].)

 ### `-dryRun` (Optional)

 If specified, only test merging, do not push the updates.

+[tool-config]: ./tool-config.md